Seattle to waive sidewalk permit fees for restaurants that want to increase outdoor seating during coronavirus

 The city of Seattle is hoping that might be enough to get you to eat out again.

 On Friday, Mayor Jenny Durkan announced that the city will waive sidewalk permit fees and cut red tape to make it easier for restaurateurs to offer outdoor seating during the pandemic.
 The free, temporary sidewalk-and-curb-space permit would be good for up to six months and would also apply to food trucks and carts, as well as retail shops that could display merchandise out front.
-The City Council is expected to pass the proposed legislation, sponsored by council members Dan Strauss and Alex Pederson.
+The City Council is expected to pass the proposed legislation, sponsored by council members Dan Strauss and Alex Pedersen.

 “This idea came straight from the small business community that they felt would aid in their recovery,” Strauss said in a news release.
 “Sidewalk cafes are a creative public health strategy, a necessary step to help our businesses survive the economic impacts of COVID-19, and an example of how we can better utilize our existing pedestrian spaces.”